 If you are on a business trip or are planning to stay in China a little longer, you can improve your Chinese language with an easy-to-use Chinese Flash Cards Kit.
 You will learn the most frequently used Chinese characters quickly and easily.
 Even though you won’t master Chinese like a pro, I guarantee you that locals will notice and extremely appreciate the effort.
 Again, very much a first-hand experience.

 Shanghai universities to study Mandarin

 Despite the hardship of the language, the number of foreign students signing up to Chinese class increases by the day.

-On my first semester Chinese language course, my class boasted 14 nationalities, from Turkish, to Kazakh, to Russian, to Korean.
+In my first semester of the Chinese language course, my class boasted 14 nationalities, from Turkish to Kazakh, to Russian, to Korean.
 Apart from the intriguing sample of humanity I could enjoy every morning, it was particularly challenging to see how each and every one of them had their own way to absorb a foreign language, from not understanding to purpose of the verb “to be” of our outlandish Russian classmate, to the introduction of nasal vowels by the French team.